2 Wairarapa Walks with Incredible Views [New Zealand]

-Last Updated on
+Last Updated on March 2, 2023

 1. Rocky Lookout

 There are loads of tracks you can walk throughout this forest so depending on your fitness ability and how long you want to walk, all of them are incredible and give you great views.

 If you want to head to Rocky Lookout you just follow the general path and then you will come to a sign which leads two ways – pick Rocky Lookout!

 It takes around 45-60 minutes each way.
 I suggest taking your lunch up there if it is a nice day and sitting in the sun, enjoying the views.
-Make sure you bring your camera and a large water bottle.

 2. Mount Dick

 It took me just over an hour each way (walking) and in my opinion, it was mentally harder than Rocky Lookout because it feels like you are walking forever, whereas Rocky Lookout is a windy path with different scenery at each corner.
-Once you reach the top you are spoilt with views of the Wairarapa and it is simply amazing on a nice day.

-This district is only an hours drive from Wellington so if you are having a week or so in Wellington make sure you come over the hill and visit the Wairarapa for a few days to check out one of the great Wairarapa walks!
+This district is only an hour’s drive from Wellington so if you are having a week or so in Wellington make sure you come over the hill and visit the Wairarapa for a few days to check out one of these great Wairarapa walks!